On certain partition bijections related to Euler's partition problem: Introduction and statement of results

 \begin{theorem} Given an integer $d>0$, the number of partitions $c(n)$ of an integer $n$ such that no part is divisible by $d$, is the same as the number of partitions $e(n)$ of $d$ where no part appears more than $d$ times. \end{theorem}

 Clearly the $d=2$ case is Euler's partition theorem.
-Recently the author \cite{Pathak} gave a generalization of the original proof of Glaisher, by looking at the complementary problem: showing that there is a bijective correspondence between the set of partitions of $n$ where at least one part appears $d$ times and the set of partitions where at least one part is divisible by $d$.
-This seems to have not appeared in the literature before.
+Recently \cite{Pathak} a generalization was given of the original proof of Glaisher, by looking at the complementary problem: showing that there is a bijective correspondence between the set of partitions of $n$ where at least one part appears $d$ times and the set of partitions where at least one part is divisible by $d$.
+This generated a rich family of bijections; and seems to have not appeared in the literature before.
+We briefly outline this proof in Section 2.

-By looking at matrices such as those constructed in \cite{Pathak}, in this paper we give quick elementary expositions of combinatorial proofs of \cref{thm:conj1}, \cref{thm:conj2}, and \cref{thm:conj3} but which essentially reduce to being variants of the proofs earlier given in \cite{Yang,Fu,Ballantine}.
-We then state and prove two new results, one of which extends \cref{thm:conj2} and the other extends \cref{thm:conj3}.
+In this paper we give quick elementary expositions of combinatorial proofs of \cref{thm:conj1}, \cref{thm:conj2}, and \cref{thm:conj3} but which essentially reduce to being variants of the proofs earlier given in \cite{Yang,Fu,Ballantine}.
+We then state and prove two results, one of which extends \cref{thm:conj2} and the other extends \cref{thm:conj3}.
 We state them below:

-\begin{theorem} Given a fixed positive integer $p\geq 2$, consider the set of partitions $A_{k}(n)$ of any given positive integer $n$, so that there are exactly $k$ parts that are divisible by an exponent of 2 that is greater than or equal to $p$.
+\begin{theorem} Given a fixed positive integer $p\geq 2$, consider the set of partitions $A_{k}(n)$ of any given positive integer $n$, so that there are exactly $k$ parts whose highest factor of $2$ has exponent greater than or equal to $p$.
 Consider the set of partitions $B_{k}(n)$ of $n$ that are such that exactly $k$ parts appear at least $2^{p}$ times.
 Then there is a family of bijections between these two sets of partitions.

 \end{theorem}